HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Introduction

-The contributions of this paper are as follows: \begin{enumerate} \item \add{\textbf{HiDVFS}}, a scheduling framework using \add{runtime} temperature profiling and a predictive reward function to optimize energy, makespan, and thermal constraints for OpenMP DAGs. \item Analysis of runtime profiler data to drive real-time scheduling decisions, employing multiple agents to adjust core counts, frequencies, and DAG priorities. \item Comprehensive evaluation on the NVIDIA Jetson TX2 using 9 BOTS benchmarks with multi-seed validation (seeds 42, 123, 456).
-HiDVFS achieves the best finetuned performance with 4.16$\pm$0.58s average makespan (L10), representing a 3.44$\times$ speedup over GearDVFS and 50.4\% energy reduction.
-Across all benchmarks, HiDVFS achieves an average 3.95$\times$ speedup and 47.1\% energy reduction. \end{enumerate}
+The contributions of this paper are as follows: \begin{enumerate} \item \add{\textbf{HiDVFS}}, \review{an extensible multi-agent} scheduling framework using \add{runtime} temperature profiling and a predictive reward function gated by a federated schedulability test and a calibrated safety shield to optimize energy, makespan, and thermal constraints for OpenMP DAGs. \item Analysis of runtime profiler data to drive real-time scheduling decisions, employing multiple agents to adjust core counts, frequencies, and DAG priorities. \item Cross-platform soft real-time evaluation on Jetson TX2, Jetson Orin NX, and RubikPi covering the response-time envelope, the federated feasibility gate, a deadline-aware DVFS vs.\ Max-freq/Powersave ablation, the shield's coverage, and a measured mixed-criticality study on Orin NX. \item Multi-seed Jetson TX2 results: HiDVFS attains 4.16$\pm$0.58s L10 \review{(a $2.83\times$ speedup over a fairness-corrected GearDVFS port and 32.9\% energy reduction, with a measured fair-port study of the GearDVFS and zTT baselines)}; per-benchmark BOTS sweep (seed~42, finetuned, \review{same-window fair-port protocol}) gives \review{an average $4.62\times$ speedup across all 12 benchmarks}. \end{enumerate}

 In the remainder of this paper, Section \ref{sec:background} provides background on the task model and the motivation for the proposed approach in DVFS and task-to-core allocation.
 Section \ref{sec:relatedworks} gives an overview of related work. \add{Section \ref{sec:design} details HiDVFS.} Section \ref{sec:evaluation} provides quantitative results to demonstrate its effectiveness.